zara-4/php-sdk/README.md

 ## Image Processing

-The Zara 4 Java SDK offers extensive support for image processing, making integrating Zara 4 into your PHP application very simple.
+The Zara 4 PHP SDK offers extensive support for image processing, making integrating Zara 4 into your PHP application very simple.

 All authentication and communication with the Zara 4 API is automatically handled, meaning you can compress both remote and local images in just 4 lines of code.